 As the Research Technical Principal at Southface, Hugh provides vital leadership and technical direction to various programs within the organization.
 His specific responsibilities focus mainly on collaborating with senior leadership to define and implement research priorities.
 Hugh is fervent about living, regenerative and adaptive building design methods.

-Laura Marlow is the VP of Strategic Partnerships at ConstructConnect, a design/construction data provider.
-She is responsible for managing relationships with the AIA, AGC, USGBC and other industry partners.
-Laura also leads her company’s corporate sustainability strategy.
-Additionally, she is the Executive Director of AEC Cares, a non-profit that coordinates renovation projects in low-income communities throughout the United States.
-She sits on the Board of Directors for the Design Futures Council and is active with Hands on Atlanta and the Tanzanian Children’s Fund.
+She consults with commercial and non-profit entities to help them expand their marketing, brand and business development opportunities.
+Additionally, she is the Founder of AEC Cares, a non-profit that coordinates renovation projects in low-income communities throughout the United States.
+She is active with Hands on Atlanta and the Tanzanian Children’s Fund.